Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 It should only take about three hours after the flip to get the skin ready and the hams and shoulders up to about 185°F. Test the temp in several spots.
 Don't worry about the precise temp.
 No harm will be done if you go over 10°F. The meat will continue to carryover cook when you remove it from the pit.
 Keep an eye on the skin.
 There's a lot of fat under it and if it springs a leak you could have an inferno.
 Don't let it burn.

 When is it done?
 It will be done when it is done.
-As Mill's daughter and partner Amy says, "we're not baking a cake here".
+As Mill's daughter and business partner Amy says, "we're not baking a cake here".
 The pig is calling the shots, not you, at least not until you've done this a few times.
 The exact time it takes will depend on a lot of variables: Size of the hog, breed of hog, age of hog, weight of hog, type of charcoal, reliability of your thermometers, amount of coals, distance of the meat from the coals, color of the inside of the pit, size of the pit, type of lid, outside temp, wind, etc.

 When Piglet is ready, put a layer or three of foil on the table.
 Don't use a plastic table cloth, it might melt.
 Move her to the table skin side down.
 If you left the head on insert grapes or cherries in the eye sockets.